Carola Grindea: Career

 In 1980, she established the International Society for Study of Tension in Performance (ISSTP) after she expressed concerns over the increasing number of musicians who suffered from too much anxiety and tension that caused injuries while in performance.
 Grindea developed a method called the Grindea Technique to encourage musicians to have a balanced though not relaxed posture with the head, neck and back in the correct alignment that eliminated muscular tension and better the performer's technique.
 This move saw businessmen, public speakers and actors visit Grindea at the London College of Music to be taught the technique.
 She edited the ISSTP Journal from 1985 to 2007, and took over the editorship of Piano Journal from 1986 to 1996 after the death of Sidney Harrison.

 Concurrently, Grindea organised international conferences on health and the performing arts.
 She established the first music medicine practitioners course.
 Grindea also founded the Beethoven Piano Society of Europe in 1993 and another musical journal.
 On the occasion of her 80th birthday, she made a threat to establish an association for octogenarians though she desisted.
 On 2 November 2007, the Music Teachers National Association awarded her a "Citation of Leadership", which was collected by her daughter when Grindea was unable to attend the ceremony.
-The following year, Grindea published a book of interviews with musical performers called Great Pianists and Pedagogues.
+The following year, Grindea published a book of interviews with musical performers, titled Great Pianists and Pedagogues.
 She died on 10 July 2009.
 Her husband predeceased her and she was survived by her daughter.